knvpk/QrCoder/README.md

 # QrCoder
-This is Laravel5 Pacakage built on top of [phpqrcode](https://github.com/t0k4rt/phpqrcode)
+This is Laravel5 Pacakage built on top of [phpqrcode](https://github.com/t0k4rt/phpqrcode) for generating Qrcodes with different formats and helper functions to make programming dead easy.

->Please don't use this package this is still under development.
+>Almost the package is finished.